Recognition of Prior Learning (RPL)

 Who is eligible for RPL?

-You don't need to have already been a student or have done formal training.
+To be eligible for RPL you don’t need to have already been a student or have completed formal training.
 You may be eligible because of your work skills and knowledge, your paid or unpaid work experience, life experience or community work experience.